nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

          -57.0,
          -56.0)}

-    We can get the status of the nodes in the GIDCollection.
+    We can get the status of the nodes in the NodeCollection.
 Getting the status with a single parameter returns a tuple with the values of that parameter for all nodes.